Peninsula Regional Animal Shelter

 The Peninsula Regional Animal Shelter is currently operating under normal operating hours for adoptions, owner surrenders, stray drop offs and reclaims.
-FOR EVERYONE’S SAFETY PLEASE BRING A FACE MASK/COVERING TO WEAR IN THE BUILDING FOR YOUR MEET & GREET AND ADOPTION.

 If you have any questions please call your local Animal Control Agency or the Peninsula Regional Animal Shelter.

 - Both Newport News and Hampton have stopped selling pet licenses for the time being.

 - Thank you for your support and understanding.
 Stay safe!